 The main timetable:

-• Academic English Language tutoring in small groups – approximately half the timetable, including preparation for the IELTs exam (university entrance qualification).
+• Academic English Language tutoring in small groups – approximately half the timetable, including preparation for the IELTs exam or the Cambridge certificate of English (university entrance qualification).

 • Intensive Mathematics – approximately four hours per week in small groups.
 Students will work towards an AS Level in Mathematics.

-• Study skills – approximately two hours per week, focussing on speaking, reading and writing skills needed for research, presentations, report planning and writing in preparation for A Level and university study.
+• Study skills – approximately two hours per week, focusing on speaking, reading and writing skills needed for research, presentations, report planning and writing in preparation for A Level and university study.

 • Curriculum subjects – approximately four hours per week in chosen A-Level subject(s) in College One (Lower Sixth) teaching groups.
 Students will cover some aspects of the A Level course to ensure they gain the necessary subject-specific language skills needed to access the full course.

 • Enrichment – approximately three hours per week in other curriculum areas of interest such as Music, Art and Design & Technology, depending on the student’s particular interest.

 • Cultural sessions – approximately two hours per week of trips to famous sights in and outside of York (cost is included), e.g. Museums, Workshops, Fairs, Theatres and University visits, which will be followed up by in class academic work such as blogs, presentations and research.

 What happens after the Foundation Course?